Header Banner

-How To: Add Tabs (And Other Cool Things) to Finder in Mac OS X
+How to Add Tabs (And Other Cool Things) to Finder in Mac OS X

 Your Mac's Finder is an essential tool to doing all kinds of useful things, but as all the other functions on OS X get more and more complex, it seems like the Finder pretty much stays the same.
 It does have a simple, intuitive interface, but many users wish it could do more.